sleepy-dachshund/lab/README.md

 ## about me

-i'm a quantitative researcher and former research scientist.
+i'm a quantitative researcher in equity l/s, formerly worked as a lab research scientist.